lucia-auth/lucia/docs/pages/getting-started/nextjs-app.md

 ## Initialize Lucia

 Import `Lucia` and initialize it with your adapter.
 Refer to the [Database](/database) page to learn how to setup your database and initialize the adapter.
-Make sure you:

-- Use the `nextjs` middleware
-- Configure the `sessionCookie` option
-- Register your `Lucia` instance type
+Make sure you configure the `sessionCookie` option and register your `Lucia` instance type.

 ```ts
 // src/auth.ts